brycewray/hugo-site/content/posts/2023/08/mixed-nuts-12/index.md

 \
 **Update, 2023-08-18**: I have since [resolved](/posts/2023/08/cross-browser-bookmarks-sync-bookmacster/) my cross-browser bookmarks management issues sufficiently that I now can use pretty much whichever browser I want as my daily driver.

-[^OhWell]: **Update, 2023-08-13**: After further reading, research, and thinking on the subject of WEI and its potential effects, I decided to return to my more usual browsing habits, at least for the time being.
+[^OhWell]: **Update, 2023-08-13**: After further reading, research, and thinking on the subject of WEI and its potential effects, I decided to return to my more usual browsing habits.

+[^WEIchg]: **Update, 2023-11-04**: Google has since [decided](https://android-developers.googleblog.com/2023/11/increasing-trust-for-embedded-media.html) (at least for the time being) not to go ahead with WEI.

 *As I [implied (?) recently](/posts/2023/07/good-news-cloudcannon-eleventy/), Netlify is no longer all that friendly to the Jamstack community that it essentially created from scratch a number of years ago; so I encourage you to read "[My Journey Away from the JAMstack](https://www.spicyweb.dev/farewell-jamstack/)," [Jared White](https://www.jaredwhite.com/)'s excellent op-ed on this and other related subjects.
 Having used the Jamstack since 2018 and intending to keep right on doing so as long as I can, I found myself nodding in agreement --- often sadly so --- with a great many of White's points.*